wp-plugins/extensible-widgets/readme.txt

 == Changelog ==

+= 0.7.3 =
+* Many fixes in the jQuery Ajaxify plugin.
+It had major issues in certain browsers and the version included with this plugin is now an official fork from what is available from the jQuery community.
+* Fixed more errors regarding file paths and Windows, these were less fatal but should help some things
+* Removed some depreciated PHP functions I was still using (cough)

 = 0.7.2 =
 * Fixed another fatal error with the widget directory not using the correct path or structure, this was a PHP bug regarding Windows file paths
 * Updated the xf system Path class to convert to absolute paths to POSIX format when necessary (This still needs testing)